top of page

 • People with common physical health conditions also have higher rates of mental health issues.

 Providing Integrated Care helps patients and their providers.
-It blends the expertise of mental health, substance use, and primary care providers, with feedback from patients.
-This creates a team-based approach where mental health care and general medical care are offered in the same setting.
-Coordinating primary care and mental health care in this way can help address the physical health problems of people with serious mental illnesses.
+It blends the expertise of multiple disciplines of mental healthcare, and diagnostic laboratory testing, with feedback from patients.
+This creates a team-based approach where multiple mental health care services are offered in the same setting.

 Counseling